iomarr/UiPath-Automation-Samples/README.md

 # UiPath Automation Projects
-A collection of RPA projects completed during my ITI internship using UiPath Studio.
+A collection of RPA projects using UiPath Studio.

 ## Projects Included
 ### 1️⃣ RPA Challenge